 Kuhn’s work has been featured in many tv shows, movies & books over the years.
 Most noteworthy are the “Art of Modern Rock” & “Lure of the SWAMP”.
 “Lure of the Swamp” is the best compilation of the rock posters he’s created throughout his career.

-Kuhn’s work has received worldwide acclaim, including noteworthy shows in Japan, France, Switzerland, Germany and many prominent galleries in America.
+Kuhn’s work has received worldwide acclaim, including noteworthy shows in Japan, France, Switzerland, Germany, Argentina and many prominent galleries in America.
 He was also a featured artist in the documentary film, “American Artifact: The Rise of American Rock Poster Art” (2009).